Super Admin

-Long before the city of Dubai was known for its impressive skyscrapers and the Burj Khalifa, the rich culture of the place was the Dubai old city.
+Long before the city of Dubai was known for its impressive skyscrapers and the Burj Khalifa, the rich culture of the place was the Dubai old village.
 It was not the glamour that is shown nowadays, but rather a place filled with tradition.
 The story of the emirates is a history that shows how the old city of Dubai has always been a lively place.

-The Dubai old town is a place of souks and buildings that brim with heritage.
+The old town of Dubai is a place of souks and buildings that brim with heritage.
 The locals have done a fantastic job in keeping the authenticity of the city full of life, even when the many attractions have been modernised.
 The more you explore the old town of Dubai, the more you will know what the blend of legacy and modernity looks like.

 Bur Dubai and Deira are the two main parts of Dubai's old city, which is located in the northern part of the city.
-In contrast to the trendy metropolis that everyone is familiar with, Old Dubai city has its unique charm.
+In contrast to the trendy metropolis that everyone is familiar with, Old Dubai village has its unique charm.
 A visit to Old Dubai is essential if you want to feel the real spirit of Dubai.

 Before the oil reservoirs, Dubai was a large port.
 It was the hub for trading fish and pearls.
 The traders would come from all over the Asian and African continent.
 The wooden boats are still used to traverse the waters as a tribute to the trading roots of Dubai from the 19th century.